JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2026-01/rebase-vs-merge-with-git/index.md

 ## Rebase Benefits

 The first thing you read about `rebase` is that it creates a cleaner, linear commit history.
-It also makes it easier to track feature implementation.
+In fact, `rebase` allows you to rewrite the history.

 Finally, it eliminates unnecessary merge commits, you know the “Merged from PR xxxxxx” messages after you’ve merged a feature branch into `develop`.

 ## Merge Benefits

 First, `merge` method will preserve the complete repository’s history.
+Hence, it makes it easier to track feature implementation.

 It also makes conflict resolution easier, though I came to learn how to perform a `rebase` with little conflict resolution difficulty.